 When you think about your future career, consider what you have to offer potential employers.
-Are you strong under stress, able to work in tough physical conditions, and ethical in all of your decisions?
+Are you strong under stress, able to work in tough physical conditions, and ethical in all of your decision making?
 Becoming a criminal justice professional can be a perfect way to give back to your community, use your skills in a meaningful way, and guide this field in a positive direction.

 Pursuing training and education can help you learn the skills that Tennessee employers may look for in criminal justice hires.

-Criminal Justice Associate's Programs in Tennessee
+Criminal Justice Associate Programs in Tennessee

 When you evaluate the many responsibilities of this industry, it’s clear that dozens of career paths and areas of study work together in Tennessee’s criminal justice system.
 That’s why many local schools offer different educational programs.

 You may be able to opt for a degree that is more focused on your intended career path.
 Options in Tennessee include corrections, law enforcement, police science, and paralegal studies.